What Is the Car Insurance Loyalty Penalty?

 1. Shop Around Every 1–2 Years

-Check out our guide on how often you should shop for car insurance to build this into a regular routine.
+Check out our guide on how often to shop for car insurance to build this into a regular routine.

 2. Use Competing Quotes as Negotiating Leverage